-Victor is co-author of Broken Laws, Unprotected Workers: Violations of Employment and Labor Laws in America’s Cities (2008), and Wage Theft and Workplace Violations in Los Angeles (2010).
+Victor is the author of many law review and journal articles.
+He is co-author of Broken Laws, Unprotected Workers: Violations of Employment and Labor Laws in America’s Cities (2008), and Wage Theft and Workplace Violations in Los Angeles (2010).
 He is co-editor of Working for Justice: The L.A.
 Model of Organizing and Advocacy (Cornell University Press, 2010) and No One Size Fits All: Worker Organization, Policy, and Movement in a New Economic Age (Cornell University Press, 2018).
-Victor has become a leading voice for self-care and spirituality in the work for social justice through his new book, Living Peace: Connecting Your Spirituality with Your Work for Justice (CreateSpace Publication, 2014).
 Victor has published a children’s book about labor solidarity, Jimmy’s Carwash Adventure (Hard Ball Press 2016).
-A follower of the spirituality of Francis of Assisi, Victor has emerged as a leading voice for spirituality in the work for justice as a Movement Chaplain for Faith Matters Network..
-Victor is a contributing editor for Law@theMargins, where he anchors a blog space called #FaithJustice.
-Among his many board memberships, Victor is a member of the Executive Board of the National Lawyers Guild – LA Chapter.
-Victor is happily married to Laureen Lazarovici, a long-time labor activist and journalist.
+A follower of the spirituality of St. Francis of Assisi, Victor has emerged as a leading voice for spirituality in the work for justice as a Movement Chaplain for Faith Matters Network.
+His latest book publication is The Activist Spirit – Toward a Radical Solidarity (Hard Ball Press 2022).